Robbed in Brazil

 Here is how it all happened.

 It was about 11:30am on a Monday in Salvador, Brazil and we were walking back from the grocery store to our hostel.
-Our hostel wasn’t in the most common tourist area but it was in a nice neighbourhood which has seemed very safe over the last few days.
+Our hostel wasn’t in the most common tourist area but it was in a nice neighborhood.
+The area had seemed very safe over the last few days.

 I was walking a couple of meters behind Daniel when a man on a motorbike pulled up beside me and said something in Portuguese.
-I look at him and he lifted up jus shirt and pointed to a gun strapped to him.
+Feeling confused, I looked at him and that’s when he lifted up his shirt to point to a gun strapped to him.
 I yelled “Daniel” and grabbed my cell phone out of my back pocket.
-I assumed the phone was what he wanted as he could probably see the cell phone in my pocket when he pulled up from behind me.
+My assumption was that the phone was what he wanted as he likely saw the cell phone in my pocket when he pulled up from behind me.

-I was shaking so bad and panicking I just threw the phone at him.
-I didn’t want to get within arms reach to him.
+I was shaking from panicking so I just threw the phone at him, I didn’t want to get within arms reach of him.
 The cell phone landed near his feet.
-Daniel was here now and handed the man our money as he was still showing us the gun.
-The robber wanted the phone so Daniel picked it up from that ground and handed him that too.
+Daniel was next to me then and handed the man our money as he was still showing us the gun.
+The robber wanted the phone so Daniel picked it up from that ground and handed him it too.

 We only had my cell phone and a small amount of coins on us (probably about the equivalent of $2 Australian.)

 The robber kept saying something to us and we thought he wanted more stuff, but we had nothing else.
-Daniel turned his pockets inside out to show he had nothing else while I stood behind him with my hands up in the air shaking and crying.
+Daniel turned his pant pockets inside out to show he had nothing else while I stood behind him with my hands up in the air in a surrender position, shaking and crying.

 Our best assumption is that he must have been afraid that he was going to get caught.
-I also don’t think he saw Daniel when he originally pulled up beside me and had just wanted a quick and easy cash and phone grab.
+I also don’t think he saw Daniel when he originally pulled up beside me.
+He probably just wanted a quick and easy cash and phone grab.
 Unfortunately for him we don’t speak Portuguese and this made the whole thing a massive ordeal that he didn’t want.